Blue whale: Conservation

-The global blue whale population is estimated to be 5,000–15,000 mature individuals and 10,000–25,000 total as of 2018.
+The global blue whale population is estimated to be 5,000–15,000 mature individuals and 10,000–25,000 total as of 2015–2018.
 By comparison, there were at least 140,000 mature whales in 1926.
 There are an estimated total of 1,000–3,000 whales in the North Atlantic, 3,000–5,000 in the North Pacific, and 5,000–8,000 in the Antarctic.
 There are possibly 1,000–3,000 whales in the eastern South Pacific while the pygmy blue whale may number 2,000–5,000 individuals.
 Blue whales have been protected in areas of the Southern Hemisphere since 1939.
 In 1955, they were given complete protection in the North Atlantic under the International Convention for the Regulation of Whaling; this protection was extended to the Antarctic in 1965 and the North Pacific in 1966.
 The protected status of North Atlantic blue whales was not recognized by Iceland until 1960.
 In the United States, the species is protected under the Endangered Species Act.
+It is highly likely that the global blue whale population has increased over the past few decades.

 Blue whales are formally classified as endangered under both the U.S. Endangered Species Act and the IUCN Red List.
 They are also listed on Appendix I under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and the Convention on the Conservation of Migratory Species of Wild Animals.
 Although, for some populations, there is not enough information on current abundance trends (e.g., pygmy blue whales), others are critically endangered (e.g., Antarctic blue whales).